apache/otava/README.md

 _This is an unsupported open source project created by DataStax employees._

-Hunter performs statistical analysis of performance test results stored in CSV files or Graphite database.
+Hunter performs statistical analysis of performance test results stored in CSV files, PostgreSQL, BigQuery, or Graphite database.
 It finds change-points and notifies about possible performance regressions.

 A typical use-case of hunter is as follows:

 - A set of performance tests is scheduled repeatedly.
 - The resulting metrics of the test runs are stored in a time series database (Graphite) or appended to CSV files.
 - Hunter is launched by a Jenkins/Cron job (or an operator) to analyze the recorded metrics regularly.
 - Hunter notifies about significant changes in recorded metrics by outputting text reports or sending Slack notifications.

 Hunter is capable of finding even small, but systematic shifts in metric values, despite noise in data.
 It adapts automatically to the level of noise in data and tries not to notify about changes that can happen by random.
 Unlike in threshold-based performance monitoring systems, there is no need to setup fixed warning threshold levels manually for each recorded metric.
 The level of accepted probability of false-positives, as well as the minimal accepted magnitude of changes are tunable.
 Hunter is also capable of comparing the level of performance recorded in two different periods of time – which is useful for e.g. validating the performance of the release candidate vs the previous release of your product.

 This is still work-in-progress, unstable code.
 Features may be missing.
 Usability may be unsatisfactory.
 Documentation may be incomplete.
 Backward compatibility may be broken any time.